crystal-community/icr/README.md

 Interactive console for [Crystal Programming Language](http://crystal-lang.org/).

 ## Usage
-It's like [irb](http://ruby-doc.org/stdlib-2.0.0/libdoc/irb/rdoc/IRB.html) but for Crystal:
+It's like irb, but for Crystal:

 ```
 $ icr